RAMPAGELLC/BloxSQLv2/README.md

-**BloxSQL Reloaded is no longer being maintained.
-You may use the source code to host your own instances if you wish!**
+**BloxSQL Reloaded is no longer being maintained by Harry, this repository was forked to be maintained by us again.**

 Copyright 2021 Harry Madgwick